The Attorneys You Want On Your Side

 Experienced New Jersey Workers’ Compensation Attorneys Skillfully Advocate For Workers

 When you have been injured on the job, there are many immediate concerns, including: what happens if you cannot work?
 How you will pay the medical bills for your injury?
 Are you eligible to receive workers’ compensation?
 New Jersey’s workers compensation program is designed to protect the employee and employer when an employee has been injured on the job.
 While the workers’ compensation program is comprehensive, receiving benefits is not always an easy task.
-The experienced New Jersey workers’ compensation attorneys at Lomurro Law skillfully advocate for employees that have been injured at work, successfully securing the compensation they deserve.
+The experienced New Jersey workers’ compensation attorneys at Lomurro Munson LLC skillfully advocate for employees that have been injured at work, successfully securing the compensation they deserve.

 What Is Workers’ Compensation?